SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadTutorial.md

 filesUploaded: string;
 ```

-and then add the following two lines in the returned object of `data` getter:
+and then add the following line in the returned object of `data` getter:

 ```typescript
 filesUploaded: this.state.filesUploaded